What Happens After the Loss of a Parent?

-Government-Provided Benefits for Children
+Government-Provided Benefits for Children in Florida

-The United States Social Security Administration provides survivors benefits to unmarried children under the age of 18 and disabled children who were diagnosed before the age of 22.
+The United States Social Security Administration provides survivor benefits to unmarried children under the age of 18 and disabled children who were diagnosed before the age of 22.
 These benefits are calculated based on what the deceased parent would have received in social security upon retirement.

 How is Child Support Affected?

 The death of a parent will automatically end the obligation to pay child support for the deceased parent.
 If that parent failed to make some or all of their child support payments before they passed away, any past-due child support will be the responsibility of the deceased’s estate.
 However, the estate is not responsible for any further payments if everything is up-to-date.

 What Happens When the Custodial Parent Passes Away?

 If the parent the child primarily resides with has passed away, placing the child with their living parent is the first choice.
 When the other parent is not available and there is a will in place clearly identifying a guardian, the State of Florida will do everything in its power to follow those wishes as closely as possible.
 If there is no will and the other parent is not eligible to care for the child, the State of Florida will try to identify other relatives or close family friends to act as the child’s guardian.

 Whether the loss of a parent happened suddenly or was due to a long illness, it is still an emotionally charged time for children and their families.
 Knowing what to expect for your children can provide a sense of comfort and is one less thing to stress about.